andywaltlova/python-weekend-kiwi-task/README.md

 ```
 trip_search
-├── core.py
+├── core.py # core classes (Flight, Trip, Airport, SearchEngine)
-└── helpers.py
+└── utils.py # creation of parser, loading and validating of input data
 ```

-`solution.py` imports all neccesary functions, takes care of argument parsing, data loading and calling search itself.
+`solution.py` in repository root imports all neccesary functions, takes care of argument parsing, data loading and calling search itself.

-Solution is implemented as CLI with help of `argparse` module from standard library.
+Solution is implemented as CLI with help of `argparse` from standard library.
 For list of all possible arguments use `python3 solution.py --help`.

+Trip search logic is encapsulated in `SearchEngine` class, search itself is done with recursive DFS.
+Airports are representing nodes in graph, Flights are edges, for each airport sorted in ascending order.
+If optional arguments are specified, search is optimized accordingly -> e.g max stops allowed, layover time, trip price.

+### Example search

-Example search for return trip from WUE to JBN, where I want to spend 4 days and I don't want to fly through NNB or ZRW.
+Return trip from WUE to JBN, where I want to spend 4 days and I don't want to fly through NNB or ZRW:

 `python3 solution.py examples3.csv WUE JBN --return --days-in-destination 4 --exclude NNB ZRW`